abstractqqq/rust_polynomials_fft/readme.md

     - Use of trait bounds to make general polynomials.
     - Other Rust syntax and concepts.
     - Getting more familiar with ndarray.
+    - Using scoped threads to further speed up the code.

 # Implementation Details